The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 The ACNC Special Account is administered in accordance with the Department of Finance guidelines.

-The ATO assists us by providing financial and taxation management services through a memorandum of understanding.
+The ATO helps us by providing financial and taxation management services through a memorandum of understanding.

 |Cost Centre||Staff costs ($'000)||Supplier costs ($'000)||Total ($'000)|